hth313/OS4/doc/idioms.rst

 on the other hand we would need to provide a ``RTN`` instruction that is aligned, so it would perhaps not save so much.
-In this case it is a matter of taste, and having 0 as empty value is easier for the user and is perhaps a little bit more natural.
+In this case it is a matter of taste, and having 0 as empty value is easier for the user and is perhaps somewhat more natural.

 Combining call backs